sammigachuhi/my_django/docs/15-rendering-on-render.md

 ## Deploying our Django app to render

-Inasmuch Render endeavours to make deployment as painless as possible, there are a few steps we need to undertake.
+Inasmuch Render endeavours to make deployment painless, there are a few steps we need to undertake.

 The first involves installing the necessary packages that will make our deployment process as smooth as possible.